Benefits of Fly Fishing

 I first witnessed the benefits of fly fishing in my early years when lifelong memories were just starting to form…

 The fly line whipped around in the air just over my father’s head and out over the water.
 I don’t remember a single catch.
 I only remember the rhythmic movement of those casts.
-Though I wasn’t fly fishing myself, I shared in the experience.
+Though I wasn’t fly fishing myself, I shared the experience.

 Let’s look at the physical, mental, and relational benefits of fly fishing that improve quality of life.